JuliaGtk/Gtk4.jl/docs/src/manual/textwidgets.md

 ent.text = "My String"
 str = ent.text
 ```
-The maximum number of characters can be limited using `set_gtk_property!(ent,:max_length,10)`.
+The maximum number of characters can be limited using `ent.max_length = 10`.

 Sometimes you might want to make the widget non-editable.
-This can be done by a call
+This can be done by the call
 ```julia
 # using the accessor methods
 G_.set_editable(GtkEditable(ent),false)